kendarorg/RepositoryCache/README.md

 # RepositoryCache
-Nuget, Maven, NPM local cache server
+Nuget, Maven local cache server

 * it is possible to push on remote repos
 * tree view only for maven
-* maven and npm search similar to nuget
+* maven search similar to nuget

 ## Common API